 Some prefer to engage in volunteer work, take classes, take additional responsibility with grandchildren or otherwise increase family involvement, engage in leadership roles in their faith-based institutions, travel, focus on fitness or make a combination of these and other possibilities.
 The options are so limitless they can seem a bit overwhelming.
 Giving your plan a “test run” can help you determine if you’ll enjoy the lifestyle you imagine or want to go back to the drawing board for some revisions.

 No Need to Wait.
 You don’t have to rehearse at the last moment before retirement.
-Giving retirement a test run five or even ten years before will not only give you the opportunity to mentally adjust to the concept, setting expectations and preferences, but also leave you with enough time to alter your plan if necessary.
+Giving a retirement seminar a test run five or even ten years before will not only give you the opportunity to mentally adjust to the concept, setting expectations and preferences, but also leave you with enough time to alter your plan if necessary.

 Are There Other Factors to Consider?
 There are a few other situations you will want to address before retirement.